UPBGE/UPBGE-Docs/source/manual/python/python_game_engine.rst

    242     x = win_x / screen_width

-.. topic:: **Even Fewer Logic Bricks and Normalized Mouse Coordinates**
+.. note:: **Even Fewer Logic Bricks and Normalized Mouse Coordinates**

    It's important to always use normalized coordinates for your screen operations.
 Otherwise, different desktop resolutions will produce different results in a game.
 As a counter edge case, you may need the absolute coordinates for mouse events if you want to assure minimum clickable areas for your events.
    You don't always need to normalize the mouse coordinates manually.
 Like the keyboard sensor, you can replace the mouse sensor by an internal instance of the mouse module.